 History of Ayurveda

-Ayurveda helps a healthy person to maintain health, and a diseased person to regain health.
-It is both a medical and metaphysical healing science.
+Ayurveda is an ancient natural healing system of India. first recorded in the Vedas, sacred Hindu texts.
+Ayurveda is both a medical and metaphysical healing science, helping a healthy person to maintain health, and a diseased person to regain health.
 It includes herbal medicines, dietetics, bodywork, surgery, psychology and spirituality.
-In Ayurveda the creative force ‘Dhanvantari’ the divine healer, symbolizes Brahma.

-Ayurveda prescribes various treatments and daily routines including Meditation, Pranayama, Yoga, cleansing process, rejuvenation therapies, balanced diet according to body constitution, preventive and curative medicines.
+Ayurveda prescribes various treatments and a healthy daily routine including meditation, pranayama, yoga, cleansing processes, rejuvenation therapies, and balanced diet according to body constitution, preventive and curative medicines.